exploratory-io/book/import/csv.md

 ![](images/import-file-data.png)

-If you import your local file, make sure Local tab is selected, and then Click 'Text File (CSV, delimited)'
+If you import CSV / Delimited File on your desktop or laptop, make sure Local tab is selected.
+If you import a file from remote server like Amazon S3, Dropbox, etc make sure Remote tab is selected.
+Click 'Text File (CSV, delimited)'

 ![](images/csv-select.png)